ACM Transactions on Software Engineering and Methodology

-ACM Transactions on Software Engineering and Methodology is a quarterly peer-reviewed scientific journal covering software engineering published by the Association for Computing Machinery since 1992.
+ACM Transactions on Software Engineering and Methodology is a monthly peer-reviewed scientific journal covering software engineering published by the Association for Computing Machinery since 1992.
 The editor-in-chief is Abhik Roychoudhury (National University of Singapore).

-According to the Journal Citation Reports, the journal has a 2024 impact factor of 6.2.
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 6.9 As per the latest SCIMago journal ranking (SJR), it is in the top quartile among all Computer Science Journals.